NICTA/linearizedGP/README.md

 ```

 Now to run the experiments, point the `dataset` variable in
-`experiments/toytest.py` to the data you just generated, change the values of
+`experiments/toytest.py` to the data you just generated (e.g.
-the `plot`, `saveresults` and `dolinear` variables as you see fit (the
+`"data/expdata.mat"`), change the values of the `plot`, `saveresults` and
-`dolinear` variable toggles an extra experiment for running a normal GP), then
+`dolinear` variables as you see fit (the `dolinear` variable toggles an extra
-from the ipython console run,
+experiment for running a normal GP), then from the ipython console run,

 ```python
 In [2]: run experiments/toytest.py